tskr1681/CA.1/README.md

 `POOL_SIZE`: Specifies the number of threads to use for the energy minimization step

 `SMINA_EXE`: Specifies the location of the smina executable

-`MGL_PYTHON`: Specifies the python executable

-`PRPR_REC_EXE`: Specifies the location of the prepare_receptor4.py script, which is included with AutoDockTools

 `SCORPION_WRAPPER`: Specifies the location of an exec-wrappers generated run-in wrapper with python2 and other scorpion dependencies.
 Optional, only needed if viewpaths3.py can't be run directly.